cia-ulaval/eureka-levisium2024-frontend/README.md

 # Deployment
 This is the deployment branch!
-This branch's file is the results of the "npm run build" command in the main branch and 2 functionnal necessary files for Heroku :
+This branch's file is the results of the "npm run build" command in the main branch (that created the compiled app files in the "dist" folder) and 2 functionnal necessary files for Heroku :
 - index.php
 - composer.json